 Sugar ants are a common, home-invading, headache-causing pest.
 Known to pest professionals as the odorous house ant (Tapinoma sessile), they do not sting and rarely bite but can invade homes in large numbers in search of food, especially after rainy weather.
 They mainly search for sweet foods and drinks like fruit, candy, desserts, and sodas.

-Small in size, sugar ants are budding ants that don't pose any particular risks—but their steady lines, large numbers, and desire for sweets can be annoying to deal with, especially if your home or neighborhood is prone to ongoing sugar ant issues.
+Small in size, sugar ants are budding ants that don't pose any particular risks.
+However, their steady lines, large numbers, and desire for sweets can be annoying to deal with, especially if your home or neighborhood is prone to ongoing sugar ant issues.

 What Is a Budding Ant?